SOC's Endowment Fund

 When to apply?
 Please plan ahead to avoid disappointment

-Applications must be submitted to the Club Administrator by 31st January.
+Applications must be submitted to the Admin Officer by 31st January.
 No late applications will be considered.
 As such, if you think you might require some funding for a research project, please plan ahead.
 Shortly after the application deadline, the Research & Surveys Committee considers each application and decides the level of funding, if any, to be awarded.
 Applicants will be notified of the outcome of their application by 31st March.

 Conditions attached to Grants awarded from the Endowment Fund